FooBarShebang/introspection_lib/README.md

 ## Purpose

 Functionality enhancements and usage convenience wrappers for the Python 3 Standard Library introspection functionality.
-E.g. call stack and exception traceback analysis, signature of the methods and functions, class composition, etc.
+E.g. call stack and exception traceback analysis, signature of the methods and functions, class composition, etc. It provides framework of the traceback enhanced analysis custom exceptions and customized logging classes.

 ## Installation